TejasDeepLearning/Data_Science_Repository/README.md

 # Data_Science_Repository
-This is a repository that contains all of my Data Science projects in Python.
+This is a repository that contains all of my Data Science projects in Dataquest.